 Across both investigations, where I am able to estimate the specifications that CFR report, I obtain substantively identical results in the North Carolina sample.
-CFR have confirmed (in personal communication) that many of my key results obtain in their data, as have Bacher-Hicks, Kane and Staiger (2014) in Los Angeles.
+CFR have confirmed (in personal communication) that many of my key results obtain in their data, as have Bacher-Hicks et al. (2014) in Los Angeles.
 It thus seems likely the remainder of my results would generalize across samples as well.
-The results are also robust to specifications that address a number of objections that CFR (2014e; 2015b) raised in response to an initial draft of this comment, as discussed in the online Appendix.
-Rothstein (2016) presents additional specifications and robustness analyses.
+The results are also robust to specifications that address a number of objections that CFR (2014e; 2015b) raised in response to an initial draft of this comment, as discussed in Appendices B and C.